nunchuk-io/nunchuk-desktop/README.md

 >```
 **Run environment**

-In some other linux versions, Nunchuk may not be able to run, you can refer to the following solutions:
+In certain versions of Linux, Nunchuk may not be able to run.
+Here are a few tips:
 1. There is no libfuse2 package by default.
-The AppImage distribution (and more generally, all existing AppImage's) are built expecting libfuse2 support.
-This means that AppImage's will not run on Ubuntu 22.04 by default.
+The AppImage distribution (and more generally, all existing AppImages) are built expecting libfuse2 support.
+This means that the AppImage will not run on Ubuntu 22.04 by default.
-You can try this command by manually before run nunchuk (to install libfuse2):
+You can try installing libfuse2 manually before running nunchuk:
 `sudo apt install libfuse2*`
-2. Some linux version need to updated SSL for compatibility package `libssl1.1` Try running the appimage from the terminal with `LD_DEBUG=libs` and see what libraries it complains about before the segfault.
+2. Certain Linux version needs to update their SSL package. `libssl1.1` is recommended.
+Try running the AppImage from the terminal with `LD_DEBUG=libs` and see what libraries it complains about before the segfault.
-*`(Suggested by nunchuk's user)`*
+*`(Suggestion by a Nunchuk user)`*

 3. Ubuntu update, should keep all the old repositories (end of the update process, when prompted to delete old repositories, files or keep them, just clicked no, keep old files)
-*`(Suggested by nunchuk's user)`*
+*`(Suggestion by a Nunchuk user)`*

-# macOS - Notes
+# MacOS - Notes
 **Prerequisites**

 Python 3, libusb are required.